JoeyInvictus/CTFd-OAuth2/README.md

 Add OAuth2 authentication to CTFd 2.x using compatible providers.
 Users can be linked between the CTFd User database and the OAuth provider; these users can be created on the fly or not.

-**This plugin is still in development and may not work properly in your configuration.**
+**This plugin has been modified to be a dependency of CTFd-subscriptions, it will not work without.**

 ✅ `Flask-Dance` is required.